-A group of researchers from the Centre for Conservation and Research, Sri Lanka, suggest the construction of electric fences around human villages, instead of animal confinement, to avoid the battle between men and animals and save hundreds of lives.
+A group of researchers from the Centre for Conservation and Research in Sri Lanka, have suggested the construction of electric fences around human villages to save the lives of humans and elephants in the country.

-Analysing the first country-wide survey on elephant habitat and their conflicts with humans, they say this new conservation approach model would work better than confining the animals in a specific area.
+Analysing the first country-wide survey on the habitats of elephants and their conflicts with humans, they say this new conservation approach model of erecting electric fences would work better than confining the animals in a specific area.

 Human-elephant conflicts kill more than 250 elephants and 70 humans in Sri Lanka annually.
 Adult male elephants entering human habitat to feed on farm crops sets up the stage for the deadly battle between two species.